fayadabbasi/NBA_Four_Factors/README.md

 > Regular Season: 82 games per team * 30 teams / 2 teams play at a time ==> 1230

-> Playoffs: will vary
+> Playoffs: will vary but for this season was 92

+> Total: 1,230 + 92 = 1,322

 I will perform 4 t-tests, one for each of the four factors.
 My **null hypothesis** for each test is there is no difference between home games and away games as it relates to the four factors.
 My **alternative hypothesis** is that there is a difference.
 I am using a two sided t-test as variance to either side of the distribution is relevant.
 My degrees of freedom are equal to my total sample observations (1,322 home games vs 1,322 away games) minus one but given the size of the samples being tested, I have not made ddof adjustments.

 ***

-# Techniques used
+# Techniques Used

 I first scraped data by team for the 2017-2018 season from www.basketball-reference.com.
 I used pickle to create a series of unique identifiers for each game box score URL.
 I then set up a script to run a .py file with three functions.